AMHembrough/Final-Projcet/README.md

 -	Plot data to understand relationship between variables
 -	….and so much more.

 The crude oil price dataset was relatively clean and required little preprocessing.
-We experimented with ARIMA using other datasets that did not provide daily values, but instead offered weekly or monthly values.
-To make these datasets align well in a pandas dataframe, we did an “interpolation” using pandas which allowed us to forward and backward fill the missing data points.
+I experimented with ARIMA using other datasets that did not provide daily values, but instead offered weekly or monthly values.
+To make these datasets align well in a pandas dataframe, I did an “interpolation” using pandas which allowed me to forward and backward fill the missing data points.
 Below is a screenshot of that code.

 ![Extrapolation](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Extrapolation.PNG)

-### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+## Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

-ARIMA utilizes a single variable for autoregressing time series forecasting.
+ARIMA utilizes a single variable for time series forecasting.
 The variable that we used was crude oil price.

-### Description of how data was split into training and testing sets
+## Description of how data was split into training and testing sets

-We split our data into training and testing sets by 90 and 10 percent, respectively.
-This results in 1961 training samples and 218 testing samples.
-We experimented with other splits, notably 80-20 but used 90-10 in the end.
+We split our data into training and testing sets by 80 and 20 percent, respectively.
+This results in 1743 training samples and 436 testing samples.
+We experimented with other splits, notably 90-10 but found the model to be more accurate when using a n 80-20 split.

 ![Training & Testing Sets](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Training.PNG)

-### Explanation of model choice, including limitations and benefits
+## Explanation of model choice, including limitations and benefits

 Originally, we had selected several databases from World Bank and EIA which we believed would be useful in projecting China and India energy demand over time.
 Originally, we thought to explore the data using linear regression or multivariate regression, but decided to dive deeper.